 Architecture

 L5E is a thin server on top of Express + Vite.
-Most of the framework's behavior lives
+Two ideas carry the whole framework.

 Request lifecycle